 The Law School library was named the Maury Memorial Law Library.

-The GW Law School was accorded a class "A" status by the American Bar Association.
+The American Bar Association accorded the GW Law School a class "A" status.

 A chapter of the Order of the Coif was established at George Washington.